Should you use Trading 212’s ready-made pies or build your own?

 The first option we're going to look at is Trading 212's 'Model pies'.
 These are pre-built pies created by fund providers with trillions in assets under management between them.

-If you select “Choose a ready-made pie”, you’ll be presented with a small selection of model pies — at the time of writing, there are five different options to choose from.
+If you select this option, you'll be presented with a small selection of model pies.
+At the time of writing, there are six different options to choose from.

 Diversified asset model pies

-BlackRock Core is made up of 49% equities (that’s stocks and shares), 48% government bonds, and 3% commodities — which includes things like physical gold.
+BlackRock Core is made up of roughly 50% equities (that’s stocks and shares), roughly 50% government bonds, with the small percentage left over going to commodities – which includes things like physical gold.

-Similarly, WisdomTree Core invests in 48% equities, but this time the remaining split is 32% bonds, 20% commodities.
+Similarly, WisdomTree Core has around half invested in equities, but this time, the remaining split is 32% bonds, 20% commodities.

 They aim for diversification by spreading money across different asset classes, industries, and regions.